-Guide to visiting the Eiffel Tower (including strike info)
+Your guide to visiting the Eiffel Tower

 Planning your visit

-The Eiffel Tower is open every day of the year, from 9 a.m. to midnight in summer (mid-June to early September) and from 9:30 a.m. until 11:45 p.m. the rest of the year.
+The Eiffel Tower is open every day of the year, from 9 a.m. to midnight in summer (mid-June to late August) and from 9:30 a.m. until 11:45 p.m. the rest of the year.

 If you're the spontaneous type and don't want to plan ahead, keep in mind that it's best to avoid weekends and the period between 11 a.m. and 5 p.m.

 Another option for sportifs is to walk up the stairs (count them, 704 steps to level two), as the line is always shorter.
-(Price is seven euros -- around $8 -- for adults.)
 This is a great workout, and also provides perspective on the tower's construction with interesting information boards along the way -- not to mention the bird's-eye views.

-Note: You can't climb all the way to the summit.
-You must buy another ticket for the elevator from the second to the third floor.

 Avoid third-party resellers, who often mark up the price heftily.

-Note: This article was first published in August 2017 and updated in March 2019.